BLOG HOME | AUGUST 11, 2017

-A common question we get from new and existing clients is, “Should we use a separate email provider or should we use the email services provided by our web host?”
+A common question I get from new and existing clients is, “Should we use a separate email provider or should we use the email services provided by our web host?”
 There isn’t always a simple answer, but in most cases, you are better off having a separate email provider.
-In this article, we’re going to explore a few reasons why separating your email from your web hosting is often a smart idea.
+In this article, I'm going to explore a few reasons why separating your email from your web hosting is often a smart idea.

 Email reliability is essential to nearly 100% of business success.

 Yes, we live in a world where everyone sends text messages, but most businesses still rely heavily on email for nearly all levels of client and internet correspondence.
 Most web hosting companies focus on web hosting, not necessary email services.
-Yes, most email hosting packages provide a bundled email package but email isn’t the always the priority of the hosting company… hosting is.
+Yes, most email hosting packages provide a bundled email package, but email isn’t the always the priority of the hosting company… hosting is.
 In addition, if you have your hosting and email on the same server and that server goes down both your web site and your email are down.
-With email hosted separately, you can still communicate with clients and customers even during web site outages.
+With email hosted separately, you can still communicate with clients and customers, even during web site outages.